Tenzing-Hillary Airport

-The airport is popular because it is considered the starting point for treks towards Mount Everest Base Camp.
-There are daily flights between Lukla and Kathmandu during daylight hours in good weather.
-Although the flying distance is short, rain commonly occurs in Lukla while the sun is shining brightly in Kathmandu.
+The airport is popular because many people consider it the world's most dangerous airport.
+It has a starting point for treks towards Mount Everest Base Camp.
+There are daily flights between Ramechhap or Kathmandu and Lukla during daylight hours in good weather.
+Although the flying distances are short, rain often occurs in Lukla while the sun is shining in Ramechhap or Kathmandu.
 High winds, cloud cover, and changing visibility often mean flights can be delayed or the airport closed.
-The airport is contained within a chain-link fence and for security is patrolled by the Nepali armed police or civil police around the clock.
+The airport is contained within a chain-link fence and is patrolled by the Armed Police Force Nepal, Nepal Civil Police or Nepali Army around the clock for security.

 History

-The airport was built in 1964 under the supervision of Sir Edmund Hillary, who originally intended to build the airport on flat farmlands.
-However, local farmers did not want to give up their land, so the airport was built at its current position.
+The airport was built in 1964 under the supervision of Sir Edmund Hillary, who originally intended to build it on flat farmland.
+However, local farmers did not want to give up their land, so the airport was built in its current position.
 Hillary bought the land from local Sherpas for US$2,650 and involved them in building the facilities.
 It has been said that Hillary was unhappy with the runway's soil resistance, and that his solution was to buy local liquor for the Sherpas and ask them to perform a foot-stomping dance to flatten the land that served as the runway.
-The runway was not paved until 2001.
+The runway was paved in 2001.

 In January 2008, the airport was renamed in honour of Sherpa Tenzing Norgay and Sir Edmund Hillary, the first people confirmed to have reached the summit of Mount Everest, and also to mark their efforts in the construction of this airport.